JuliaData/DataFrames.jl/docs/src/man/joins.md

 join(a, b, kind = :cross)
 ```

-In order to join data frames on keys which have different names, you must first rename them so that they match.
+In order to join data tables on keys which have different names, you must first rename them so that they match.
 This can be done using rename!:

 ```julia
 a = DataTable(ID = [1, 2], Name = ["A", "B"])